-A Director can either be a Filipino or Non-Filipino, at least 25 years of age at the time of the election or appointment, and physically and mentally fit to discharge the duties and responsibilities of being a member of the Board.
+A Director can either be a Filipino or Non-Filipino, with regard to law and regulation on foreign ownership, at least 25 years of age at the time of the election or appointment, and physically and mentally fit to discharge the duties and responsibilities of being a member of the Board.

-Members of the Board of Directors are determined fit for the position by considering their integrity, probity, educational attainment, financial literacy, knowledge and experience, and independence of mind.
+Members of the Board of Directors are determined if fit and proper by considering their integrity, probity, educational attainment, financial literacy, knowledge and experience, and independence of mind.

-Pursuant to the Bank's by-laws, the holders of common stock entitled to vote shall elect the members of the Board of Directors from among themselves.
+Pursuant to the Bank's By-laws, the holders of common stock entitled to vote shall elect the members of the Board of Directors.